 What are cockroaches?

 Cockroaches are ancient insects that live together in large populations.
-They reproduce with ease, eat almost anything, and are adaptable to virtually any living condition.
+They reproduce with ease, eat almost anything, and are adaptable to virtually any living condition in our Bay Area homes and businesses.
 Cockroaches have an oval-shaped body and long antennae.
 Most have wings, but cockroaches are not known to be great flyers.
 Cockroaches use their six legs to move quickly from place to place.
 Oriental cockroaches are a shiny black color, while German cockroaches are light brown or tan with two darker stripes running down their backs.